Mission Statement and Performance Measurements

 The Hudson Yards Infrastructure Corporation (the "Corporation") is a local development corporation created in 2005 by the City of New York (the "City") under the Not-For-Profit Corporation Law of the State of New York.
 The Corporation was created to finance certain property acquisition and infrastructure work (the "Project"), including the extension of the No. 7 subway line, as part of the development of the Hudson Yards Financing District, the approximately 45 square block area generally bounded by Seventh and Eighth Avenues on the east, West 43rd Street on the north, Eleventh and Twelfth Avenues on the west, and West 29th and 30th Streets on the south.
 The Corporation's bonds are secured by revenues of the Corporation, including payments in lieu of taxes and payments in lieu of mortgage recording tax collected within the Hudson Yards Financing District and certain payments from the City, subject to annual appropriation.

 The Corporation's mission is to promote economic development and growth on the west side of mid-town Manhattan and conduct its activities in a cost-effective and efficient manner.
-The Corporation works diligently and cooperatively with the Hudson Yards Development Corporation, the Metropolitan Transportation Authority, and the City towards completion of the Project and expects to issue additional indebtedness, subject to the conditions set forth in its indenture, when additional funds are required for the Project.
+The Corporation works diligently and cooperatively with the Hudson Yards Development Corporation, the Metropolitan Transportation Authority, and the City towards completion of the Project.

 The Corporation’s stakeholders are its bondholders, who have purchased the Corporation’s bonds and notes in reliance on the strong credit of the Corporation, and the City, which benefits from the economic development and growth on the west side of mid-town Manhattan.

 Date Adopted: October 4, 2007 and amended on March 2, 2011 and April 2, 2013, and May 13, 2014